 A new, analytically based, method to determine the rate coefficients for autoxidation reaction schemes is presented.
 We mathematically demonstrate that the new method can be used to find rate coefficients that can plausibly describe the chemical species' evolution based on simulated mass-spectra.
-The method compares change rates and concentrations of detected species (at atomic resolution, e.g., by NO3- CIMS) to isomers that exist in a proposed, lumped reaction scheme (Pichelstorfer et al., 2024).
-Assumptions on the relative magnitude of the isomer-forming rate coefficients and a description of physical change parameters (e.g., dilution, wall interaction) allow to calculate reaction rate coefficients of the proposed scheme.
+The method compares concentrations of detected species (at atomic resolution, e.g., by NO3- CIMS) and their change rates (with respect to time) to isomers that exist in a proposed, lumped reaction scheme (Pichelstorfer et al., 2024).
+Assumptions on the relative magnitude of the isomer-forming rate coefficients and a description of physical change parameters (e.g., dilution, wall interaction) allow calculations of reaction rate coefficients of the proposed scheme.